Edgar Dobriban

 Miscellanea:

-• I use Twitter to keep up with new research.
+• I use Twitter/X to keep up with new research.

-• I grew up in Romania, and speak Hungarian as a first language (the real spelling of my name is Dobribán Edgár).
-These two countries are and were the origin of many great mathematicians and statisticians, including John von Neumann, Abraham Wald, Paul Erdos, Dan-Virgil Voiculescu, etc…
+• I grew up in Romania, and speak Hungarian as a first language (the original spelling of my name is Dobribán Edgár).

 Continue Reading